Baby-Kwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. a script that displays the content of two files
 5. a script that displays the last ten lines of a file
 6. a script that displays the first ten line of a file
+7. a script that displays the third line of a file